FatemaZahra/aws-vpc/README.md

 ![Screenshot](Screenshot%202022-08-30%20at%2014.40.05.png)

+## What is VPC?

+A virtual private cloud (VPC) is a secure, isolated private cloud hosted within a public cloud.
+VPC customers can run code, store data, host websites, and do anything else they could do in an ordinary private cloud, but the private cloud is hosted remotely by a public cloud provider.

 ## CIDR

 - Classless Inter-Domain Routing, or CIDR, is a means of allocating Internet Protocol addresses, also known as host addresses, more efficiently compared to the traditional classful network addressing system.